 Chinese dried ingredients to prepare winter melon soup

-Aside from the requisite pork ribs (I use spare ribs) and winter melon, I also love adding the following Chinese dried ingredients:
+Aside from the requisite pork ribs (I use spare ribs) and winter melon, I also love adding red dates/jujube, goji berries, and dried squid/cuttlefish.

 Prep works for preparing Chinese winter melon soup

-Before dumping all the ingredients into a soup pot and let your stove simmers away the soup, we need to complete a couple of prep works:
+Before dumping all the ingredients into a soup pot and let your stove simmers away the soup, we need to complete the following prep works.

 Cooking Chinese winter melon soup